fledge-iot/fledge/docs/91_version_history.rst

     - New Features:

-       - The REST API for the notification service was missing the re-trigger time information for configured notification in the retrieval and update calls.
-This has now been added.
        - Support has been added in the Python north sending process for nested JSON reading payloads.
        - A new section has been added to the documentation to document the process of writing a notification delivery plugin.
 As part of this documentation a new delivery plugin has also been written which delivers notifications via an MQTT broker.
        - The plugin developers guide has been updated with information regarding installation and debugging of new plugins.